-Depreciation expense recorded in the statement of operations for the years ended October 31, 2007 and 2006 is \$120,851 and \$79,879, respectively.
+Depreciation expense recorded in the statements of operations for the years ended October 31, 2008 and 2007 is nil and \$120,851, respectively.

-NOTE 6 - INTANGIBLE ASSETS AND GOODWILL
+NOTE 7 - INTANGIBLE ASSETS AND GOODWILL

 The Company has adopted SFAS No. 142, Goodwill and Other Intangible Assets, whereby the Company periodically tests its intangible assets for impairment.
 On an annual basis, and when there is reason to suspect that their values have been diminished or impaired, these assets are tested for impairment, and write-downs will be included in results from operations.